Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 we were administering insurance for.

-It's just for me
+It's just for me, a lot easier

-a lot easier to just come through
+to just cut through

-and speak directly,
+and speak directly, candidly,

-candidly, good, bad or indifferent and,
+the good, bad or indifferent.
+And,

-you know, I, I do like,
+I like that, you know, I do like,

-I think to get sort of beyond some of
+I think to get sort of

-the red tape and just get to the point
+and just get to the point

-where decisions can be made cause
+where decisions could be made, cause

 in the decisions is,